-- ✓ Check the water level- should be at least half way up the skimmer opening.
-A lower water level could cause the pump to loose prime while vacuuming. - Check the skimmer basket- empty if needed.
-The skimmer basket should always remain in place when you vacuum. - ✓ Check the pump strainer basket-clean if necessary. - ✓ Check the filter pressure- backwash if necessary.
+- ✓ Check the water level- should be at the 1⁄2 way point of skimmer opening.
+A lower water level could cause the pump to loose prime while vacuuming. - ✓ Check the skimmer basket- empty if needed.
+The skimmer basket will remain in place when using a skim-vac.
+The skim-vac will sit over the skimmer basket with a fitting in which to attach your vacuum hose.
+If you are not using a skim-vac you will need to remove the skimmer basket in order to connect the vacuum hose to the suction opening. - ✓ Check the pump strainer basket-clean if necessary. - ✓ Check the filter pressure- backwash if necessary.